hbeni/KAP140/kap140-README.txt

 the mode starts flashing.
 The autopilot will try to come back on the right track.
 If the autopilot isn't back in the next 30 seconds, it automatically disengage.

-If the autopilot is in VS mode, one press on UP or DOWN button switch the display to show the actual FPM without altering.
+If the autopilot is in VS mode, one press on UP or DOWN button change the display to show the actual FPM without altering.
 Every press on the UP or DOWN button while the FPM is shown in the display, will alter the rate by 100fpm.
 If you press and hold the UP or DOWN button, the rate will be changed by around 300fpm per second.